universal-packages/universal-documentation/docs/getting-started.md

 # Getting Started

-First lets install the universal core cli by installing it globally.
+First, let's install the universal-core CLI by installing it globally.

 ```shell
 npm install -g @universal-packages/core
 ```

-Lets create our first universal core application using the universal packages cli.
-Make sure you have a version of node equal or greater than `18` installed in your machine.
+Let's create our first universal-core application using the universal-packages CLI.
+Make sure you have a version of Node equal to or greater than `18` installed on your machine.

 <js-only>